code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 # Testing the Producer

-In the `SpringKafkaSenderTest` test class we will be testing the `Sender` by sending a message to a <var>'sender.t'</var> topic.
+In the `SpringKafkaSenderTest` unit test case we will be testing the `Sender` by sending a message to a <var>'sender.t'</var> topic.
 We will verify the correct sending by setting up a test-listener on the topic.
 All of the setup will be done before the test case runs using the `@Before` annotation.

-For creating the needed consumer properties a static `consumerProps()` method provided by `KafkaUtils` is used.
+For creating the needed connection consumer properties a static `consumerProps()` method provided by `KafkaUtils` is used.
 We then create a `DefaultKafkaConsumerFactory` and `ContainerProperties` which contains runtime properties (in this case the topic name) for the listener container.
 Both are then used to set up the `KafkaMessageListenerContainer`.

 Received messages need to be stored somewhere.
 In this example a thread safe `BlockingQueue` is used.
 We create a new `MessageListener` and in the `onMessage()` method we add the received message to the `BlockingQueue`.
 The listener is started by starting the container.